Japan Regional Guide: Shikoku

 Takamatsu is the main rail hub connecting Shikoku to Honshu over the Seto Ohashi Bridge.
 From Tokyo take the Tokaido shinkansen to Okayama and change for Takamatsu.
 The four main cities are connected by train and highway buses.

-The four major cities all have overnight bus links to Tokyo.
+The four major cities on Shikoku all have overnight bus links to Tokyo.

 Book Hotel Accommodation in Japan